sfbrigade/aws-cli-scripts/README.md

 ## Scripts

+### Setup

+The setup script installs a custom CloudFormation macro to support encrypted system parameters (for security).
+This is required for some scripts to be able to securely store generated credentials.

 ### Dokku

 The Dokku script launches an EC2 instance running a Debian AMI and installs Dokku with Postgres and LetsEncrypt plug-ins.